lsst/rsp_lsst_io/docs/guides/times-square/authoring/authoring-howto.rst

 8. Create a pull request
 ========================

-Create a Pull Request on GitHub that proposes to merge your branch into main.
+Create a Pull Request on GitHub that proposes to merge your branch into ``main`` (or the default branch, in general).
 See the `GitHub Pull Request documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests>`_ for more information.

 9. Review the notebook on Times Square
 ======================================

-While your pull request is opened, Times Square will run the notebooks and check the formatting of the sidecar metadata files.
+While your pull request is open, Times Square will run the notebooks and check the formatting of the sidecar metadata files.

-You can view the notebook on Times Square by click on the "Notebook execution" check towards the button of the pull request page and then click on the notebook's name from the check run status.
+You can view the notebook on Times Square by click on the "Notebook execution" check towards the bottom of the pull request page and then click on the notebook's name from the check run status.

 .. figure:: screenshots/pr-status-checks.png
    :alt: Screenshot of a GitHub pull request, highlighting the status checks area.